Contexts and Tags

 The list of excluded contexts is synchronized between devices.

 • Open the smart book Contexts and delete contexts like regular books.
-This removes the contexts from Notebooks‘ list and from the associated documents.
+This action removes the associated documents from the context, and the context from Notebooks‘ list.

-💡 With Manage Contexts Automatically enabled, Notebooks asks whether you want to remove the context from the contents of the assigned documents, too.
-So you have the option to completely get rid of a context in one step, without editing the documents yourself.
+When Manage Contexts Automatically is enabled, Notebooks will ask whether you want to remove the context from the body of the assigned documents as well.
+This lets you remove a context entirely in one step, without editing the documents manually.
 Currently, this is available in Notebooks for Mac only.

-Over time or in the course of rearranging a larger number of books and documents, Notebooks might loose track of the exact numbers of items assigned to contexts.
-As contexts are associated with each document and stored in corresponding system files, rebuilding the list of contexts is easy:
+Over time or when rearranging a larger number of books and documents, Notebooks might loose track of the exact numbers of items assigned to contexts.
+Since contexts are associated with each document and stored in corresponding system files, rebuilding the list of contexts is straightforward:

 • In Notebooks 12 and later, open the smart book Contexts and pull down the list.
-Notebooks walks through all documents, scans their system files for assigned contexts and rebuilds its list of contexts and associated documents.
+Notebooks will check all documents’ system files for assigned contexts, and rebuild the list accordingly.

-• Alternatively, open Notebooks’ Settings > Contexts, turn Contexts off and turn them on again.
+• Alternatively, navigate Notebooks’ Settings > Contexts, turn Contexts off and back on again.

 • Right-click the smart book Contexts and select Reload Contexts.